MRRL Hall of Fame

 The decades of the 80’s and 90’s saw Suzi branch out as a popular actress in a variety of British television programs and theater productions.
 She appeared on stage as Annie Oakley in Annie Get Your Gun, and wrote and performed in a musical about Tallulah Bankhead, titled Tallulah who?.

 Quatro also hosted two popular rock and roll radio shows on BBC Radio 2: Rockin’ With Suzi Q and Wake Up Little Suzi.
 In 2007, she published her autobiography, Suzi Quatro Unzipped.
 Suzi continues to tour, doing over sixty shows per year.
 She is estimated to have sold 50 million records during her career.

 In 2011, the Quatro sisters issued 2 retrospective CDs in an attempt to finally document the history of the two bands they were involved in in the 60’s and early 70’s.
 “The Pleasure Seekers: What A Way To Die” covers the singles on Hideout and Mercury along with unreleased cuts from 1964 to 1969.
 “Cradle: The History” is a live collection of unreleased original material recorded at the Grande Ballroom in Detroit.

 Suzi Quatro was voted into Michigan Rock and Roll Legends in 2011.

-Watch a video of Suzi Quatro performing her first big British hit single, "Can The Can", by clicking below:
+Video: Watch Suzi Quatro perform her first big British hit single, "Can The Can", by clicking below: